mike-brown-1/gits/README.md

 Libraries required for this application can be installed with by running `pip install -r requirements.txt`.
 If new libraries are added, update requirements.txt by running: `pip freeze > requirements.txt`.

+The primary library used is [pygit2](https://github.com/libgit2/pygit2), which has good [documentation](https://www.pygit2.org/).
+This library does not use the `git` command, which means it is a faster option.
+If you are using this on Windows or macOS, you will need to install libgit2 yourself.